luryann/CCCV/README.md

 **Debugger Usage:**

 Debugging is enabled to toggle JavaScript, but it detaches automatically when no longer required.
 This is the most reliable method to toggle JavaScript without issues.

+**Credits:**
+- svgrepo for the icons
+- Google for Debugger Protocol